Veteran Movie Actor,

 On my way back from South Dakota from a singing tour, headed for Louisiana, I stopped in Omaha to visit some friends and my agent.
 I spent some time looking for acting work with several agencies.
 Shortly, I began to talk To Mr. Leesley about Christian films.
 We hit it off immediately.
 After arriving in Baton Rouge, we talked about “Apparition” for a year.
-In these conversations our Spirits bore witness with each other and we prayed for each other often.
+In these conversations, our Spirits bore witness with each other and we prayed for each other often.
 He offered me a chance to play the character, Blake Davis.
-Mr. Leesley then flew me to Omaha, provided transportation, hotel expenses, food, and etc. What a great time I had.
+Mr. Leesley then flew me to Omaha, provided transportation, hotel expenses, food, etc. What a great time I had.

 How was the atmosphere when you were on the set?